z4kn4fein/stashbox/docs/usage/basics.md

 <!-- panels:start -->

 <!-- div:left-panel -->
-Wiring up is similar to the [Instance registration](#instance-registration) except that the container will perform property/field injection (if configured so and applicable) on the registered instance during resolution.
+Wiring up is similar to the [Instance registration](#instance-registration) except that the container will perform property / field injection (if configured so and applicable) on the registered instance during resolution.

 <!-- div:right-panel -->